 10. Optimise transactional emails.
 Add dynamic content, such as product recommendations, to your transactional messages to encourage follow-on purchases.
 Do keep the main focus on the message on the transaction, but also add content and links that help buyers get the most out of their new purchase.

 11. Create a post-purchase email strategy.
 Create a series of triggered or targeted messages that reflect customer activity and preferences and that will keep your email program fresh after the holiday purchases.
 These can include post-purchase surveys, product usage tips and videos, product review requests, bounce-back offers, product recommendations, and invites to join loyalty programs.

 Your immediate focus is on the next few months, but everything you do now will reverberate long into next year.
-It is critical to maximise conversions from increased traffic and shoppers during the holidays, but also to take steps to turn new shoppers into loyal, repeat customers.
+It is critical to maximize conversions from increased traffic and shoppers during the holidays, but also to take steps to turn new shoppers into loyal, repeat customers.

 Download our quick checklist to easily access our tips during the holiday rush.